PrimeCarers/carer-knowledgebase/_posts/2019-12-01-primecarers-dashboard-summary.md

 ## Account Summary

 From your logged-in account, you can manage all aspect of your care work.
 From messaging clients, to improving your profile to win more clients,, and everything in-between.
 Use this area to:
+ - See who your clients and potential clients are - Find out what stage each is at and what you can do next to win them over
  - Chat to your clients - To see if they are right for you
- - Accept and manage visits - Meeting and working for clients
  - Manage your calendar - Who is doing what and when
+ - Accept and manage visits - See who you due to meet and wat visits are due and when
+ - Learn about what your active clients need and what medications they are taking
  - Manage income - See how when you have been paid and how much
  - Keep track of you carer miles - And shar the link with your friends to get more care miles
  - Report - Report back to clients on the work you have done, so they know what you are doing for their loved companies